Biomolecular Networks Laboratories

 - What kind of background do your lab members have?

-- Do you collaborate with institutions outside of Osaka Univ.?
+- Do you collaborate with other institutions and universities?

-- We are currently collaborating with researchers from Wakayama University, Nagoya City University, Johns Hopkins University (Baltimore, MA, USA), and University of Groningen (Groningen, Netherlands).
+- We are currently collaborating with researchers from Wakayama University, Nagoya City University, Johns Hopkins University (Baltimore, MA, USA), and the University of Groningen (Groningen, Netherlands).

 - What kind of careers do your Lab's alumni go on to?